xsolla/xsolla-launcher-build/README.md

  launcher_project_id     | Launcher ID from Publisher Account. **Required.** login_project_id        | ID of Login connected to your Launcher in Publisher Account. **Required.** build_number	           | Launcher build number.
-The value is generated automatically since version 1.6.32.320. **Required.** use_local_config        | Whether to use the [local_theme.json](#local_themejson-for-v170-and-higher) file to customize Launcher UI.
-Can be ‘true’ or ‘false’.
-Must be ‘true’ for Xsolla Launcher v1.7.0 and higher. callback_url            | **Callback URL** from Login settings in Publisher Account.
+The value is generated automatically since version 1.6.32.320. **Required.** callback_url            | **Callback URL** from Login settings in Publisher Account.
 This URL is used to redirect the user after successful authentication via a social network. **Required** if there are several Callback URLs added in Login settings in Publisher Account.
  product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
 The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
  link_support            | Link to the game’s technical support website.